Non-Resident Contractor must obtain a license and file a special surety bond with the Delaware Department of Finance.

 - For Place 1* Contractors, their lien must be filed within one hundred and eighty (180) days of final completion.

 - For Place 2 & 3* Contractors, their lien must be filed with one hundred and twenty (120) days of last work and/or material supplied.

 - The owner paying the Place 1* Contractor is a defense to a lien; therefore, it would be a good idea to file your lien as soon as possible.

 If you work in Delaware, it is essential that you put your state’s lien laws into practice to make sure that the construction liens and bond claims you file are valid and enforceable.
-If you are looking to acquire Delaware’s lien forms, consider purchasing the required materials from us!
 If you need someone else to take care of filing your lien or bond claim, and do it the right way, contact an experienced Delaware lien lawyer who knows construction law.
 Our sister company, The Cromeens Law Firm, has a 90% success rate of collections before having to foreclose on a lien, saving you costly legal fees.
 Build a better business today by implementing a strong lien filing strategy.